MarkBind/markbind/docs/userGuide/deployingTheSite.md

     build: off
     ```

 Commit and push `appveyor.yml` to your github repository.
 Thereafter, AppVeyor CI should begin to run the build script.
 You are able to view the current build status by clicking on your repository in the [AppVeyor projects page](https://ci.appveyor.com/projects).
-Once the build succeeds, you should be able to view your Markbind site, after a few seconds, at `http://<username|org>.github.io/<repo>` e.g., http://se-edu.github.io/se-book.
+Once the build succeeds, you should be able to view your MarkBind site, after a few seconds, at `http://<username|org>.github.io/<repo>` e.g., http://se-edu.github.io/se-book.

 </panel>